Ankcorn/Shortcut/README.md

 # Shortcut
 Making Ticket Vending Machines (TVM) more accessible for all.

 The project came to inception during HackTrain 5.0, with the aim of creating a product which tackles customer service and user experience in the rail industry.
 Something that we've all experienced is the frustrating and confusing experience of buying train tickets at stations.

-The DFT (Department For Transport) has commisioned many studies for this they found that there was a high rate of user failures and the lack accessibility for disabled users when purchasing at ticketing machines (more in the useful links section).
+The DFT (Department For Transport, UK) have found that there was a high rate of user failures and the lack accessibility for disabled users when purchasing at ticketing machines (more in the useful links section).
 Tom came up with a novel solution to improve the ticket machine purchasing experience without the use of additional hardware with the aim of reducing the number of steps to purchase a ticket.

 This project started as the output of a HackTrain5: https://twitter.com/thehacktrain?lang=en

 More about Shortcut be found her: https://devpost.com/software/chhhchhhchhhhhh

 ## What Shortcut Does
 By using the common solution of QR codes we're able to quickly identify which ticket machine a user is trying to use and therefore load the users preferences directly to the ticket machine itself - including: accessibility details, favourite destinations and railcards.

 This allows us to customise the ticket machine user experience and therefore reduces the ticket purchasing steps from 9 to 4.

+All this with no additional hardware.

 ### User Journey
 1. A user creates a profile within the mobile app.
 This includes:
  - Name and age
- - My favorite destinations
+ - Favorite destinations
- - Accesibility at the ticket machine
+ - Accesibility details (High Contrast, Large Text)
  - Preferred settings (including: class, type of journey)
  - Rail cards
  - Preferred language